dt-rush/sameriver/README.md

 **Entities** are merely the set of components which their ID's index, and are essentially passed around in the system *as identical with* their ID's.

 **Systems** are collections of logic which operate on subsets of components.

+There are also some **Managers** which are sort of like the glue holding the engine together, or providing services.

 ###### scenes

 The engine is also built on a "scene-based" architecture, in which:

 **Scenes** are responsible for actually running and displaying game content.
 They contain various components (in the future, only *references* to components, all of which will be registered and stored with the singleton Game object) and systems needed to support their operation.
 They are updated each game loop iteration, receiving:

 * keyboard state via a call to a `HandleKeyboardState (keyboard_state []uint8)` method
 * delta-time updates via a call to an `Update (dt_ms float64)` method